learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['ride', '3list', 'end']
 ```

-**f)** The given input strings have fields separated by the `:` character.
+**6)** The given input strings have fields separated by the `:` character.
 Assume that each string has a minimum of two fields and cannot have empty fields.
 Extract all fields, but stop if a field with a digit character is found.

 ```ruby
 >>> row1 = 'vast:a2b2:ride:in:awe:b2b:3list:end'